fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 ## **KV design language**

-KV is a design specification used for styling Kivy applications much like we usee CSS in HTML applications.
-Just like CSS, we create a separate `.kv` file which holds our design to be used in Kivy app.
+KV is a design specification used for styling Kivy applications, much like we usee CSS in HTML applications.
+Just like CSS, we create a separate `.kv` file, which holds our design to be used in the Kivy app.

 - ### **File structure**

   An important thing to note is that the name of the kv file has to be the same as the Kivy app class name with the App (if present), removed.
-So for `MyApp` class, kv file will have the name `main.kv`.
+So for the `MyApp` class, the kv file will have the name `main.kv`.

   While using `kv` files, we need to make sure not to use in-built widgets directly like `Label/TextInput`.
-Instead, we will use the generic parent of these classes, the `Widget` class; which will be styled in the `kv` file.
+Instead, we will use the generic parent of these classes, the `Widget` class, which will be styled in the `kv` file.

 - ### **kv basics**

   The beginning of the `kv` file should contain the line `#: kv !` where ! should be replaced by minimum supported `Kivy` version.

-  So whenever we need to style/customise a custom widget defined in the python file in the kv file, we refer to its class name enclosed in HTML like tags and use indented YAML like structure to define and add properties to it.
+  So whenever we need to style/customize a custom widget defined in the python file in the kv file, we refer to its class name enclosed in HTML like tags and use indented YAML like structure to define and add properties to it.

 - ### **Combining Design with Logic**

   Now to connect our design with logic, such as collecting data from the widgets, we cannot use the same methods we used in our python code.
 Instead, we have created member variables inside the kv design and use their values.
-The variables will then point to ids which are associated with widgets like TextInput.
+The variables will then point to ids that are associated with widgets like TextInput.

 - ### **Properties in Kivy**